heimrichhannot/contao-encore-bundle/docs/introductions/bundles_with_webpack.md

-# Install frontend assets using webpack
+# Install frontend assets using Webpack/Encore

 If you want to add the frontend assets (JS & CSS) to your project using webpack, please add [foxy/foxy](https://github.com/fxpio/foxy) to the dependencies of your project's `composer.json` and add the following to its `config` section:

 ```json
 "foxy": {